-Dyeing black hair can be a significant challenge that can take a while for many salon artists to master.
+Coloring dark hair can be a significant challenge that can take a while for many salon artists to master.
 Thankfully, there are many hair color companies in the USA that can help you out here.
 We at Beecher Group – Artego USA have many different products that you can use to help with this sometimes challenging process.
-And we also know necessary to help you out.
-The following tips should help you work with black or dark hair more successfully and give you the chance to make great new looks for your clients.
+And we also know that it is necessary to help you out.
+The following tips should help you work with dark hair more successfully and give you the chance to make great new looks for your clients.

-When you open up a salon and start trying to dye hair, you’re going to quickly feel your stomach drop every time somebody with dark hair walks through the door.
+When you open up a salon and start coloring hair, you’re going to quickly feel your stomach drop every time somebody with dark hair walks through the door.
 These individuals are likely charming people, but their hair is going to be your worst nightmare.
-Black hair – or even very dark browns – familiar on Asian, African, and Latin-American customers is often the toughest to dye.
+Black hair – or even very dark browns – familiar on Asian, African, and Latin-American customers is often the toughest to color.

 That doesn’t mean that you’ll have an easy time with dark hair from other customers, either.
-This challenge arises because black needs to be adequately prepared before you do any dyeing.
+This challenge arises because darker hair needs to be adequately prepared before you do any coloring.
 This preparation includes bleaching or lightening the hair to make sure that it can accept the color.
-You also need to make sure to work with the person’s skin tone to ensure that they get an excellent dye.
+You also need to make sure to work with the person’s skin tone to ensure that they get an excellent color.

 If you find that your client doesn’t want to bleach their hair – and who can blame them? – you may have to consider a tint instead.
 Tints are a unique approach that doesn’t strip the color of your client’s hair but, instead, lifts the hair and helps to place the new tone directly into the hair shaft.
 This option is great because it won’t damage your client’s hair and can still give you quite a few different tone choices.